 Question 1: “I don’t have ID — can’t you just skip that part?”

 A frequent request from signers lacking proper identification — and one you should never accept — is asking a Notary to skip the identification process and notarize without it.
 As a Notary, you must always follow state Notary laws when identifying a signer.
 In some states, a signer who lacks identification can be identified through alternative methods, such as credible identifying witnesses.
-But if a signer asks you to notarize without being identified, always say ‘no.’
+But if a signer asks you to notarize without being properly identified, always say ‘no.’

 Question 2: “I need this signature notarized — but I can’t be there.
 Can’t you just notarize it anyway as a favor?”